delphix/linux-pkg/README.md

 of some of the scripts defined above.

-* **DISABLE_SYSTEM_CHECK**: Set to "true" to disable the check that makes sure we are running on an Ubuntu Bionic (18.04) system in AWS.
+* **DISABLE_SYSTEM_CHECK**: Set to "true" to disable the check that makes sure we are running on the appropriate Ubuntu distribution in AWS.
   Affects all scripts.

 * **DRY_RUN**: Set to "true" to prevent `updatelist.sh` from updating production package repositories. `updatelist.sh` will invoke `push-updates.sh` with `-n`.